Conference Keynote Speaker at the American Bar Association

-Being the ABA TECHSHOW entertainer is a strange honor: you walk on after three days of CLE sessions, AI panels, and e-discovery breakouts, and your job is to remind a room full of attorneys that wonder still exists.
-On the closing Friday evening of February 2024, that was my assignment — and the American Bar Association’s TECHSHOW was the venue.
+Being the entertainment at the American Bar Association’s TECHSHOW is a strange honor.
+You walk on after three days of CLE sessions, AI panels, and e-discovery breakouts, and your one job is to remind a room full of attorneys that wonder still exists.
+That was the assignment on the closing Friday night of February 2024 – close out the ABA’s biggest tech conference on a note nobody saw coming.

 About the Event